msweet53/msweet53/README.md

 Hello, I am Max Sweet.

+My greatest accomplishment ever is this amazing project I made in scratch when I was eleven.
+The link can be found here: https://scratch.mit.edu/projects/108803669/

 I am currenty an engineering student at Charlottesville High School.
 I have verious interests in STEM based subjects such as Engineering and Math.
 I also play trumpet in the CHS wind ensemble and march for the CHS Marching Knights.